Eiliya-Zanganeh/Simple-Sentiment-Analysis-Recurrent-Neural-Network-RNN/README.md

-# Sentiment analysis with recurrent neural network (RNN)
+# Sentiment analysis with recurrent neural network (RNN) in Pytorch

 Emotion recognition project using IMDB dataset and PyTorch library.
 In this project, the neural network is trained to be able to recognize emotions in a text.